gywerd/Enterprise-Management/README.md

-# Jorton Underentrepenør Database
+# Enterprise Management
-Danish program to handle tenders by a danish entrepeneur
+Danish application to handle tenders by an entrepeneur